kube-HPC/python-wrapper.hkube/README.md

     default: True

 **```blocking```** :`bool`
-:   if True, blocks until the algorithm finises, and returns the results.
+:   if True, blocks until the algorithm finishes, and returns the results.
     If False, returns an awaiter object, that can be awaited (blocking) at a later time
     default: False